bioacoustic-ai/bacpipe/README.md

 - trained on frog sounds

 Mix2 is a [MobileNet v3](https://github.com/pytorch/vision/blob/main/torchvision/models/mobilenetv3.py) model trained on the [AnuranSet](https://github.com/soundclim/anuraset) which includes sounds of 42 different species of frogs from different regions in Brazil.
 The model was trained using a mixture of Mixup augmentations to handle the class imbalance of the data.

+### RCL_FS_BSED
+- CNN
+- supervised contrastive learning
+- trained on dcase 2023 task 5 dataset [link](https://zenodo.org/records/6482837)

+RCL_FS_BSED stands for Regularized Contrastive Learning for Few-shot Bioacoustic Sound Event Detection and features a model based on a ResNet model.
+The model was originally created for the DCASE bioacoustic few shot challenge (task 5) and later improved.

+### ProtoCLR
+- transformer
+- supervised contrastive learning
+- trained on bird song data

+ProtoCLR stands for Prototypical Contrastive Learning for robust representation learning.
+The architecture is a CvT-13 (Convolutional vision transformer) with 20M parameters.
+ProtoCLR has been validated on transfer learning tasks for bird sound classification, showing strong domain-invariance in few-shot scenarios.
+The model was trained on the xeno-canto dataset.

 ### Perch
 - CNN